Information warfare, or Infowars, aims to employ information and communication technologies (ICT) in order to harm an enemy country or organization.

 A host of cognitive biases at work

-Information warfare campaigns work because they are reinforced by various cognitive biases.There are several deviations in the way we process and give credence to the information that comes to us.
+Information warfare campaigns succeed because various cognitive biases reinforce them.
+We often deviate in how we process and evaluate the credibility of incoming information.
 Here are some of the biases that are most conducive to the spread of misinformation:

 The echo chambers